RETURNS & GUARANTEES

 Auckland Region

-The most popular lengths of blades for clipping a knotted or matted cat are sizes 10, 15 and 30.
-The most popular types of blades for cats are standard A5 blades, or cat blades, or 5 in 1 adjustable blades.
+When it comes to clipping a knotted or matted cat, choosing the right blade is essential.
+The most popular lengths of blades for clipping a matted cat are sizes 10, 15 and 30.
+The most popular types of blades for cats are standard A5 blades, or 5 in 1 adjustable blades.

-Before buying a blade for clipping a cat, first make sure you know what model of clipper you have, so you can check the blade you buy will fit your clippers.
+Before buying a new blade for clipping a cat, first make sure you know exactly what model of clipper you have, so you can check the blade you buy will fit your clippers.
+If you're unsure, reach out before you place your order so we can help you find the right blade.

 Blade tips when clipping cats

 A sharp blade is extra important for cats due to their finer, denser coats compared to most dog coat types.
 A dull blade is more likely to grab or chew a cat's coat.
-If you use your clippers for both dogs and cats, save at least one blade to put aside exclusively to use for your cat clients (cat blades come in different colours which helps avoid accidentally using them on your dog clients).
+If you use your clippers for both dogs and cats, save at least one blade to put aside exclusively to use for your cat clients.
 A dog's coat will typically blunt a blade faster than a cat's coat will.